ahmadreza-log/ahmadreza-log/README.md

 <!--START_SECTION:dev-jokes-->

-> Q: What is Hardware?
+> Q: Who won the debate for the best name for loop variable?
 >
-> A: The part of the computer which you can kick.
+> A: i won.

 > — ahmadreza-log